 While this is a large consideration when initially selecting a fabricator, it should be an ongoing consideration.
 Every year your sheet metal fabricator must be reassessed by their certifying body to maintain this certification.
 If your fabricator has not maintained their ISO 9001:2015 certification, it may be a sign that they have not maintained their quality standards.

 Pricing is also something that may change over time.
 If your fabricator’s costs have significantly increased and you can no longer develop a cost-effective product with them, it may be time to look for some alternate quotes from additional companies.
 While you may find that your fabricator’s costs are still competitive, you may find a similar quality item for a significantly lower cost elsewhere.

-Do you know where your fabricator sources their materials?
+Do you know where your local sheet metal fabricators source their materials?

 A fabricator’s supply chain can have a long impact on pricing and availability, so it’s crucial to know where they source their products and what implications it may have.
 Working with a partner that sources materials locally, such as Highland Machine, can help ensure that your lead times are not impacted by international shipping delays and trade requirements.

 The six considerations above can help you vet if you’re working with the right sheet metal fabrication partner for your company.

 If your partner is reliable, cost-effective, maintains their commitments to quality, and offers the services you need, then the health of your partnership is intact, and it makes sense to continue working with them.

 However, if they are failing to deliver on the considerations above, it might be time to look for an alternate sheet metal fabricator.
 If you’re looking for a local sheet metal fabricator with a wide range of services and a commitment to quality, contact Highland Machine today.
 We’d be happy to offer a free quote and discuss partnering with you.